Gilstroem/zurich/README.md

 See the `perf`-folder to see why certain decisions have been made.

 - See the [distance-currying](/perf/distance-currying/README.md)-folder for an explanation of why `distance` is not curry-capable.
+- See the [bestMatch-bucket-sort](/perf/bestMatch-bucket-sort/README.md)-folder for details on how `bestMatch` was made 50-700 times faster.

 ## Contributing